 At Forestdale Primary School, we are committed to providing an outstanding Early Years Education for children aged 3-5 years.
 We place a lot of importance on learning through active play, creating and thinking critically, playing and exploring.

 Our dedicated team of staff ensure that our children are at the heart of everything we do.
 We strive to create a welcoming, warm and happy environment, where children feel safe, secure and cared for.
 Developing the whole child is fundamental to our philosophy: socially, emotionally, creatively and academically.
 We aim to provide stimulating and exciting learning opportunities, which ensure our children discover a love for learning from an early age.

 Our setting provides a wealth of resources and learning areas, both indoors and outside, which stimulate a child’s curiosity and development.
 We strongly believe our access to the outdoors and nature friendly grounds are an essential part of a child’s development.
 We follow a curriculum that is based on topics and ensure the children’s learning is hand-on, relevant and fun.

-Our youngest children, follow a differentiated curriculum based on “The Early Learning Goals,” which set out what most children are expected to achieve before they move on into Year One.
+Our youngest children, follow a differentiated curriculum based on Development Matters 2021, which sets out what most children are expected to achieve before they move on into Year 1.
 There are seven areas of learning and development that are equally important and inter-connected.

 There are three prime areas that are crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.